amir2mi/vajehh/README.md

 ## Features

 The client search for words in the database and shows the results in a tab.
-The app supports searching for a word in six popular dictionaries as follows: "Dehkhoda", "Motaradef", "Sereh", "Teyfi", "Farhangestan", "Ganjvar" and "Emlaei".
+The app supports searching for a word in seven popular dictionaries as follows: "Dehkhoda", "Motaradef", "Sereh", "Teyfi", "Farhangestan", "Ganjvar" and "Emlaei".
 Users can change search settings and modify the active search sources.

 ## Installation